Candy (Aggro Santos song)

 "Candy" is the debut single by Brazilian-born British-based rapper Aggro Santos.
-The song was produced by Quiz & Larossi and co-written by Aggro Santos, Josef Larossi, Andreas Romdhane, Viktoria Hansen, while also featuring American singer Kimberly Wyatt.
+The song was produced by Quiz & Larossi and co-written by Aggro Santos, Josef Larossi, Andreas Romdhane, Viktoria Hansen, while also featuring American singer Kimberly Wyatt of The Pussycat Dolls.
 It was released on 2 May 2010 as the lead single from Santos' debut studio album AggroSantos.com.

 The song has been critically appreciated, with reviewers complimenting its chorus and synth-pop beats associated with it.
 "Candy" peaked at number five on the UK Singles Chart.
 Outside the United Kingdom, "Candy" peaked within the top ten of the charts in Poland and the top 20 of the charts in Latvia and the Republic of Ireland.
 The music video of the song portrayed Santos and Wyatt having a UV water fight in a club.

 Background and composition

 In an interview Wyatt was asked how she collaborated with Aggro Santos.
 She explained: "I was working in a studio here in London with [producers] Red Rhythm, and they told me about Aggro and his underground following, so I did some research on him and his music and really dug his vibe, and just thought, 'Why not?'
 I met with Aggro for a writing session and we got along really well.
 Then a few days later he played me 'Candy' and I thought it sounded like a smash, so when he asked if I'd lay down some vocals for it, of course I said yes."

 "Candy" is written by Aggro Santos, Josef Larossi, Andreas Romdhane, Viktoria Hansen.
 It has elements of David Guetta-esque beats with synth noises.
 The song's chorus refers to online branding.
 When Santos was asked what "Candy" means he said, "It means (sings) come and get you some, come and get you some!
 'Candy is metaphoric for something that I will not say in this interview!"
 Amy Dawson from Metro noted that Santos and Wyatt exchange a "romantic repartee".